The case studies and articles below show how thinking and working differently in health and care is making a real difference.

 Whether it’s through honest conversations, better use of technology, or involving people in decisions that affect them, these changes are helping to make care more accessible, more human, and more effective.

-One day, I mentioned how I was feeling to the pharmacist we go to.
-They listened and said that a Social Prescribing Link Worker (SPLW) might be able to support me.
+One day, I mentioned how I was feeling to the social worker who visits for my wife, Carol.
+They listened and said that a Social Prescribing Link Worker might be able to support me.

-When I spoke to Rob, the Link Worker, I told him about how active I used to be - I'd been in the RAF before being medically discharged - and that I didn't want to give up on having an active life moving forward.
+I then spoke to Rob, the Social Prescribing Link Worker.
+I told him about how active I used to be and that I didn't want to give up on having an active life moving forward.
+I also mentioned that I had been in the RAF as a young man and had enjoyed being part of that community.

 Based on this one conversation, Rob connected me with a veterans’ group at the local community centre.
 I really enjoyed going along to that - and through that, I found out about a gardening group.
 I'm not much of a gardener, but I decided to give that a go too, and I've become friendly with even more people.

-Rob also helped me and my wife, Carol, apply for a Blue Badge.
-It’s made a big difference—we can get out together without worrying about where we’ll park.
+Rob also helped us apply for a Blue Badge.
+It’s made a big difference - Carol and I can get out together without worrying about where we’ll park.

 I definitely feel more like myself again, now.
 I’m going out again and I'm actually quite busy!
 And Carol says I’m much happier.
 And she’s right—I actually look forward to going out now.